 How can I join?

-If you're interested in joining the lab, just email Becket, with a copy of your CV and a few paragraphs explaining (1) why you're interested in the lab and (2) what your background is.
-If you're looking for a graduate program, we can talk about what programs you could apply to.
-If you're looking for a postdoctoral position, we can talk about what kinds of problems you could work on.
+If you're interested in joining the lab, you can email Becket, with a copy of your CV and a few paragraphs explaining (1) why you're interested in the lab and (2) what your background is.
+We are almost always accepting applications, but if we have a specific search going on, you can learn more about that here.

 Who is a good fit for the lab?